dathere/datapusher-plus/README.md

 Datapusher+ is a drop-in replacement for Datapusher, so it's installed the same way.

-Create a virtual environment for Datapusher+:
+Create a virtual environment for Datapusher+ using at least python 3.7:

     python -m venv dpplus_venv
     . dpplus_venv/bin/activate
     cd dpplus_venv

+> ℹ️ **NOTE:** Even though DP+ requires python 3.7, it can still work with CKAN<=2.8

 Install the required packages::